aliinamdar/GDSCTCOER/README.md

 ## **Android Study Jams**

 ### **GDSCTCOER**
-<p><p> A app that help the memeber's to keep a track on the Upcoming Events in the GDSCTCOER Club.<br></p>
+<p><p>An application that helps the members of our GDSC to keep a track on all the Upcoming Events and Register on time.<br></p>

 ## **Problem Statements**

-During pandemic, Everything is virtual so member's are  unaware of the  ongoing activities in the club.
-Through this app the  member's can easy track on the upcoming events, club activities, recieve notification  when the event is added and receive reminder notification before the schedule time of the event.
+An application that helps the members of our GDSC to keep a track on all the Upcoming Events and Register on time.An application that helps the members of our GDSC to keep a track on all the Upcoming Events and Register on time.An application that helps the members of our GDSC to keep a track on all the Upcoming Events and Register on time.An application that helps the members of our GDSC to keep a track on all the Upcoming Events and Register on time.

 ## **Proposed Solution**